Tyson Foods quarterly revenue misses estimates

-(Reuters) - Tyson Foods Inc (TSN.N) fell short of analysts’ estimates for quarterly revenue on Monday, as the No.1 U.S. meat processor was hit by lower chicken prices.
+Aug 5 (Reuters) - Tyson Foods Inc fell short of analysts’ estimates for quarterly revenue on Monday, as the No.1 U.S. meat processor was hit by lower chicken prices.

 Net income attributable to the company rose to $676 million, or $1.84 per share, in the third quarter ended June 29, from $541 million, or $1.47 per share, a year earlier.